ANSI escape code: DOS and Windows

-In 2016, Microsoft released the Windows 10 version 1511 update which unexpectedly implemented support for ANSI escape sequences, over two decades after the debut of Windows NT.
-This was done alongside Windows Subsystem for Linux, allowing Unix-like terminal-based software to use the sequences in Windows Console.
-This defaults to off, but Windows PowerShell 5.1 enabled it.
-PowerShell 6 made it possible to embed the necessary ESC character into a string with `e.
+In 2016, Microsoft released the Windows 10 version 1511 update which unexpectedly implemented support for ANSI escape sequences, over three decades after the debut of Windows.
+This was done alongside Windows Subsystem for Linux, apparently to allow Unix-like terminal-based software to use the Windows Console.
+Windows PowerShell 5.1 enabled this by default, and PowerShell 6 made it possible to embed the necessary ESC character into a string with `e.

-Windows Terminal, introduced in 2019, supports the sequences by default, and Microsoft intends to replace the Windows Console with Windows Terminal.
+Windows Terminal, introduced in 2019, supports the sequences by default.
+Since Windows 11 22H2 and Windows Terminal 1.15, Windows Terminal replaces Windows Console as the default.

-Atari ST/TT/Falcon series

-Atari TOS used the command system adapted from the VT52 with some expansions for color support, rather than supporting ANSI escape codes.

-AmigaOS

-AmigaOS not only interprets ANSI code sequences for text output to the screen, the AmigaOS printer driver also interprets them (with extensions proprietary to AmigaOS) and translates them into the codes required for the particular printer that is actually attached.

-VMS / OpenVMS

-VMS was designed to be controlled using Digital's text-based video terminals such as the aforementioned VT100; thus software tends to write the ANSI escape sequences directly (and will not work on non-ANSI terminals).

-Description

 C0 control codes

 Almost all users assume some functions of some single-byte characters.
 Initially defined as part of ASCII, the default C0 control code set is now defined in ISO 6429 (ECMA-48), making it part of the same standard as the C1 set invoked by the ANSI escape sequences (although ISO 2022 allows the ISO 6429 C0 set to be used without the ISO 6429 C1 set, and vice versa, provided that 0x1B is always ESC).
 This is used to shorten the amount of data transmitted, or to perform some functions that are unavailable from escape sequences: